-D. Gifted and Talented Students
+Gifted and Talented Students

-The Montessori learning approach meets the needs of Gifted and Talented (GATE) Students in the regular classroom-no separate program is necessary.
+The Montessori learning approach meets the needs of Gifted and Talented (GAT) Students in the regular classroom-no separate program is necessary.
 Monticello shall identify and provide services to students who possess demonstrated or potential abilities that give evidence of high-performing capabilities.
 Monticello utilizes eligibility criteria developed by the Idaho Department of Education.
 The identification system aligns with the Gifted and Talented rules and regulations as identified by IDAPA 08.02.03.999.

-Monticello's identification process for GATE students uses multiple indicators of giftedness with information obtained through the following methods and sources:
+Monticello's identification process for GAT students uses multiple indicators of giftedness with information obtained through the following methods and sources:

-- Formal assessment methods, such as group and individual tests of achievement, general ability, specific aptitudes and creativity - Informal assessment methods, such as checklists, rating scales, pupil product evaluations, observations, nominations, biographical data, questionnaires, and interviews.

-Information about students from multiple sources, such as teachers, counselors, peers, parents, community members, subject area experts, and the students themselves.
+- Formal assessment methods, such as group and individual tests of achievement, general ability, specific aptitudes and creativity - Informal assessment methods, such as checklists, rating scales, pupil product evaluations, observations, nominations, biographical data, questionnaires, and interviews. - Information about students from multiple sources, such as teachers, counselors, peers, parents, community members, subject area experts, and the students themselves.

-The Gifted and Talented Education (GATE) program will be supervised by a certificated staff member who holds the Gifted and Talented Endorsement, or has accrued credits in accredited Gifted and Talented coursework, or by a certificated staff member of another school through a cooperative arrangement.
+The Gifted and Talented Education (GATE) program will be supervised by a certificated staff member who holds the Gifted and Talented Endorsement, or by a certificated staff member of another school through a cooperative arrangement.